eea/searchlib/website/docs/searchlib-ui/5-standalone.md

 The production runtime can be configured via environment variables:

+- `RAZZLE_APP_NAME`: this is the name of the "branch" of the configuration registry that should be used in configuring the searchlib-powered application.
-- `ELASTIC_URL`: this is the internally accessible address of the ElasticSearch server.
+- `PROXY_ELASTIC_HOST`, `PROXY_ELASTIC_PORT`: this is the internally accessible host and port number of the ElasticSearch server.
 Setting this allows the searchlib-standalone to expose ES through a proxy, to aid with CORS issues.
-- `RAZZLE_ES_INDEX`: this variable is exposed in the frontend application and should match the ElasticSeach index that needs to be queried.
-- `RAZZLE_APP_NAME`: this is the name of the "branch" of the configuration registry that should be used in configuring the searchlib-powered application.
+If not specified, 'localhost' and '9200' will be used.
+- `PROXY_ELASTIC_USER`, `PROXY_ELASTIC_PWD`: if specified, these credentials will be used to create the connection for ElasticSearch
+- `PROXY_ELASTIC_INDEX`: The name of the index what will be made available via the proxy.
+Other indices will not be accessible.
+- `RAZZLE_ES_PROXY_ADDR`: The address of the proxy.
+It defaults to http://localhost:3000, but can be different if the proxy is running independently of the application